microsoft/vscode-docs/docs/languages/typescript.md

 You can enable this by setting `"typescript.referencesCodeLens.enabled": true`.

-Click on the reference count to view a list of all references and quickly switch to them:
+Click on the reference count to quickly browse a list of references:

 ![TypeScript references code lens peek](images/typescript/ts-references-code-lens-peek.png)